ASTex-ICube/spatial_deformations_aug/README.md

 ## Requirements

 * Python >= 3.7
-* Python packages : numpy, Pillow, skimage
+* NumPy, Pillow, scikit-image
-* Tensorflow 2
+* TensorFlow 2
-* Tensorflow addons : tfa.image
+* TensorFlow Addons Image module
 * Pytorch

 ## How to use